zethon/zethon.github.io/_posts/2019-05-22-help-for-david-pt1.md

   - beginner
 published: true
 ---
+Note: This was written for a friend of mine who is taking a programming class.{: .notice--info}

 I'm going to define a simple function that takes two variables, adds `1` to the first, adds `2` to the second, stores the sum of them into a third variable and then prints that out.

 Then somewhere else in the code I'm going to use that function.
 You're going to ask something like "is this code below written in a module, or a function, or what?"
 The answer is "yes".
 What you should remember is that **all code is executed within a function which lives within a module**.